Day 1 - Home Country - Departure

 Day 7 - Phong Nha - Vinh Moc

 We follow an adventurous route today.
 We will ride through a part of the Ke Bang National Park.
 Ninety percent of this park is primary forest meaning humans have not influenced the area and it has a high level of biodiversity.
-Here we also find the most covert part of the Ho Chi Minh trail: the section which ended in the DMZ - Vietnam’s Demilitarized Zone.
+Here we also find the most covert part of the Ho Chi Minh trail: the section that ended in the DMZ - Vietnam’s Demilitarized Zone.
 During the Vietnam War, this was a neutral zone between North and South Vietnam.
-The US Secretary of Defence at the time established a defence line here named after him, the McNamara Line.
+The US Secretary of Defence at the time established a defense line here named after him, the McNamara Line.
 This line joined a ribbon of US bases across the entire width of the land.
-Vietnam is at its narrowest here, a mere 90 kilometres between Laos and the coast.
+Vietnam is at its narrowest here, a mere 90 kilometers between Laos and the coast.
 The new road, passing through undulating parkland, comes out in Khe Sanh.
-This was the most well-known American base on the defence line.
+This was the most well-known American base on the defense line.
 Decades after the war, entire villages in the vicinity lived on the proceeds of scrap metal from this base, ranging from bullet casings to bulldozers buried in their entirety.
 This region is mainly populated by the Bru-Van Kieu ethnic group.
-These people are recognizable by their black, betel nut stained teeth.
+These people are recognizable by their black, betel nut-stained teeth.
 In the afternoon, we will head towards the coast and end in Vinh Moc.

 Day 8 - Vinh Moc - Hue